Svennevs/Route-Planner/README.md

 ## Summary
-Contains a route planner.
-It was my submission of the final project for the intro course of the Udacity C++ Nanodegree.
+Contains a route planner, made in the final project of the intro course of the Udacity C++ Nanodegree.
 Uses OpenStreetMap data and a simple A* search implementation.
 As heuristic value euclidean distance is used.
-The assigment can be found [here](https://github.com/udacity/CppND-Route-Planning-Project)
+The project instructions can be found [here](https://github.com/udacity/CppND-Route-Planning-Project)

 ## Dependencies, building and running
 * IO2D is needed, installation instructions be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md#cairoxlib-on-linux)